Root Canal Therapy – Denton, TX

 Chances are you’ll know if you need a root canal.
 A common symptom is a severe toothache or sensitivity.
 In other instances, one of our experienced dentists finds the problem during your oral exam or in a digital X-ray, which helps us make proper diagnoses faster.
 In any case, you will likely need a root canal if the tooth decay has penetrated well beyond the enamel surface, but you can feel confident that our dedicated team can get rid of the issue efficiently and effectively.

 After numbing the area with a local anesthetic, your dentist will clean out the infected portions of the tooth structure.
 Then they remove the pulp and ensure that the center of the tooth is clear of bacteria.
 Then they can place a filling or temporary crown, depending on how much tooth structure was damaged.
 You may have to return another time to have your permanent crown placed.

 What is the recovery like for a root canal?

 Because the procedures involves the nerves of your tooth, you can experience mild to moderate pain and sensitivity afterward, but it shouldn’t last more than a few days.
 You can most likely manage this pain through over-the-counter medication.
 To prevent some of this pain, avoid chewing hard foods immediately after the procedure.
 If your pain continues after a few days, you should contact us.

-At Prime Dentistry, we create a calm, comfortable environment, so you don’t have to be afraid of getting root canal therapy if you need it.
+At Prime Dentistry of Denton, we create a calm, comfortable environment, so you don’t have to be afraid of getting root canal therapy if you need it.
 We want to help you have a happy, healthy smile in the long term.
 Make an appointment with us today to see how we can help you do just that.